jkerdreux-imt/wallplayer/README.md

 ### Videos Directory

-By default, Wallplayer creates and uses a `videos` directory in the current working directory.
+By default, WallPlayer creates and uses a `videos` directory in the current working directory.
 You can change this by setting the `VIDEOS_DIR` environment variable:

 ```bash
 # Set videos directory